 fines and adverse actions against their medical licenses.

-Choice of Entity – In addition to affecting health care compliance with Texas' prohibition
+Choice of Entity – In addition to affecting health care compliance with Texas'

-of each business's needs and goals.
+the specific circumstances of each business's needs and goals.

 We help clients explore the most appropriate entity selection, including:

 Professional limited liability companies (PLLCs) – PLLCs provide limited personal liability for members, including

 those actively involved in management, and favorable partnership-style

 tax treatment.
 You must have the appropriate license to take advantage

 Professional associations (PAs) – These provide favorable tax treatment and easy transfer of ownership

 interests.
 Shareholders are not personally liable for business debts or